Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

    > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

   1. Open the `Client\appsettings.json` file.
   1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
   1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
   1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListClient-aspnetcore-webapi` app copied from the Azure portal.
   1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `TodoListClient-aspnetcore-webapi` copied from the Azure portal.
-    1. Find the key `TodoListScope` and replace the existing value with Scope.
+  1. Find the key `TodoListScopes` and replace the existing value with **"api://<your_api_client_id>/ToDoList.Read"** , **"api://<your_api_client_id>/ToDoList.Write"**.
   1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of `TodoListService-aspnetcore-webapi` (by default `https://localhost:44351`).

 ### Variation: web app using client certificates